Dynamics of Pseudoentanglement: Discussion

-We named the dynamical approach toward pseudoentangled ensembles {\it pseudothermalization}, motivated by the analogy with the role of entanglement in quantum thermalization.
-This new concept adds to a growing body of research on the nuances of thermalization, chaos, ergodicity, scrambling, etc, that can be revealed only by higher-moment statistical quantities, thus going beyond the first- or second-moment quantities (e.g., local expectation values~\cite{srednicki_chaos_1994}, out-of-time-ordered correlators~\cite{von_keyserlingk_operator_2018}) that are traditionally the basis of such notions.
+The new concept of ensemble pseudothermalization adds to a growing body of research on the nuances of thermalization, chaos, ergodicity, scrambling, {\it etc.}, that can be revealed only by higher-moment statistical quantities, thus going beyond the first- or second-moment quantities (e.g., local expectation values~\cite{srednicki_chaos_1994}, out-of-time-ordered correlators~\cite{von_keyserlingk_operator_2018}) that are traditionally the basis of such notions.
+Other recently introduced ideas in this direction include {\it deep thermalization}~\cite{cotler_emergent_2023,ho_exact_2022,ippoliti_dynamical_2023,ippoliti_solvable_2022,lucas_generalized_2023,bhore_deep_2023,shrotriya_nonlocality_2023,chan_projected_2024}, {\it complete Hilbert-space ergodicity}~\cite{pilatowsky-cameo_complete_2023,pilatowsky-cameo_hilbert-space_2024}, and thermalization via {\it free probability} or {\it cumulants}~\cite{fava_designs_2023,pappalardi_general_2023}.
+Those notions tend to be stronger than standard thermalization (as defined from the equilibration of local reduced density matrices).
+They are based on information-theoretic pseudorandomness of certain state ensembles generated for example by quantum measurements or by quasiperiodic drive sequences.
+The randomness can be quantified through the notion $\epsilon$-approximate quantum state $m$-design, corresponding to the trace distance between $m$-th moment operators being smaller than a tolerance $\epsilon$ (as in Eq.~\eqref{eq:pe_criterion_tracedistance}); in those stronger versions of thermalization, one generally requires or expects an exponentially small tolerance $\epsilon \sim 1/\exp(N)$, or possibly even exact state designs ($\epsilon = 0$).
+For $m\geq 2$, these conditions imply high entanglement.